-I've recently come across two interesting articles that indicate that the policy currently being carried out by the West in the Middle East is counter productive (to phrase it mildly) One is on the use of drones in Yemen (http://www.washingtonpost.com/world/middle_east/when-us-drones-kill...) and the other states that at this point in time it would be wise for the international community to intervene in Syria and back up the National Coalition army. (http://www.foreignaffairs.com/articles/138509/michael-broening/time...)
+I've recently come across two interesting articles that indicate that the policies and politics currently being carried out by the West in the Middle East is counter productive.
+One is on the use of drones in Yemen (http://www.washingtonpost.com/world/middle_east/when-us-drones-kill...) and the other states that at this point in time it would be wise for the international community to intervene in Syria and back up the National Coalition army. (http://www.foreignaffairs.com/articles/138509/michael-broening/time...)

 This doesn't make sense!
 The harder "we" fight - the bigger the problem becomes.
 Even so much so that the people start to distrust their own new and fragile governments and fellow citizens who want to give a more secular regime a change, with the risk of renewed and/or increased unrest and dissatisfaction.
 During the uprising in the Middle East different groups with different demands protested side by side.The dream was to usher the dictators who had controlled peoples lives for decades.
 Those who lived the Arab spring and directly participated in it tell me that the reason for the uprising was not first and foremost the demand for jobs and material prosperity (as some have insisted) but for autonomy, dignity and the right to decide ones own life - to choose ones own identity.
 Today the same people, who last year fought together for dignity and freedom, are in a state of escalating conflict and the main issue is directly linked to identity - the very thing they fought for in the very beginning.The conflict in a nutshell is this: shall I embrace Islam as the foundation of society or follow the West and endorse more liberal values against Islam?
 Those who stand in between and want their societies to be given time and space to develop a new path on their own terms, grounded on both liberal values and respect for cultural -and Islamic values, are marginalized or even pin-pointed as traitors to the cause (Islam or Liberalism) and affiliated with the enemy (the liberal West or the Islamists).
 The moderates on both ends are in a loose/loose situation, really.